 What is interesting is seeing what games based on old design philosophy do when developing new content.

 Many of these games were created before too many of the tried and true fantasy tropes were fully solidified.
-While the Tolkien and DnD in them is usually obvious, they often feel weirder and more vibrant.
+While the Tolkien and DnD in them are usually obvious, they often feel weirder and more vibrant.
 Also of note are most fantasy games.
-Only one on this list (and the one honorable mention) are of a different genre.
+Only one on this list (and the one honorable mention) is of a different genre.

 Whole articles could be written about why these long-supported games tend towards the fantasy genre.
 Perhaps it is because of the stories they produce in play, or even just older programmers’ influences?
 It is not yet fully clear.
 But without further ado, here is a list of some of the oldest PC games with the greatest support!